Entity–relationship model: Introduction

 The first stage of information system design uses these models during the requirements analysis to describe information needs or the type of information that is to be stored in a database.
 The data modeling technique can be used to describe any ontology (i.e. an overview and classifications of used terms and their relationships) for a certain area of interest.
-In the case of the design of an information system that is based on a database, the conceptual data model is, at a later stage (usually called logical design), mapped to a logical data model, such as the relational model; this in turn is mapped to a physical model during physical design.
-Note that sometimes, both of these phases are referred to as "physical design."
+In the case of the design of an information system that is based on a database, the conceptual data model is, at a later stage (usually called logical design), mapped to a logical data model, such as the relational model.
+This in turn is mapped to a physical model during physical design.
+Sometimes, both of these phases are referred to as "physical design."

-Entity–relationship model
+Components

-An entity may be defined as a thing capable of an independent existence that can be uniquely identified.
+An entity may be defined as a thing that is capable of an independent existence that can be uniquely identified, and is capable of storing data.
 An entity is an abstraction from the complexities of a domain.
 When we speak of an entity, we normally speak of some aspect of the real world that can be distinguished from other aspects of the real world.